 There is also something else to watch out for on the ‘Business’ plan: transaction fees.
-On this plan, Squarespace charges 3% on each purchase through your site.
+On this plan, Squarespace charges you 3% on each purchase from your site.

-If you are only selling products every now and again, this isn’t really much to worry about.
-However, these transaction fees can end up amounting to a significant (and unnecessary) cost if you are selling large quantities of goods.
+If you are only selling products every now and again, this isn’t really something to worry about too much.

 Is the ‘Squarespace Business’ plan right for me?

 The Squarespace ‘Business’ plan is best suited for website owners who want

 - the flexibility to connect their site to a range of third-party tools